How to Calculate Percentage Variance Between Two Numbers in Excel

 Handling #DIV/0!
 Error While Calculating Percentage Variance Between Two Numbers in Excel

-Replace C5 and D5 with your initial value and final value respectively.
+• Replace C5 and D5 with your initial value and final value.

 Handling DIV/0!
 ErrorNote: When both the values are 0, the percentage change will be considered 0%.
 If the initial value is 0 but the final value is not, the percentage change will be considered 100%.

-You can download the Excel file from the following link and practice along.
+You can download the Excel file and practice.

 << Go Back to Calculate Variance in Excel | Excel for Statistics | Learn Excel